LTOssian/Projet-JMPR-HETIC/readme.md

 - Leaderboard
 - Options / Change of keys
 - Ability to edit your levels
-- Ability to import your own music, background, and different blocks
+- Ability to import your own music, background and different blocks

 ## Editor Menu